Adaptive Authentication

 Overview

-Adaptive Authentication service verifies the user identity based on factors such as location, device status, and end user context.
+The Adaptive Authentication service verifies the user identity based on factors such as location, device status, and end-user context.
 Using these factors, adaptive authentication intelligently chooses the appropriate authentication methods and enables access to authorized resources.
-This guide will walk you through the setup and configuration of Adaptive Authentication in BlockID.

 Business Scenarios for Adaptive Authentication